Welcome to our Nursery Provision

 Staynor Hall Community Primary Academy

-In our new school, we are very proud to offer a 52 place Nursery provision within our Early Years Foundation Stage.
-This provision accommodates 26 children in a morning sessions and 26 on an afternoon within the class organisation we call Esk Class.
+At Staynor Hall, we are very proud to offer a 52 place Nursery provision within our Early Years Foundation Stage.
+This provision accommodates 26 children in a morning session and 26 on an afternoon within the class organisation we call Esk Class.

 Children come into our provision the term following their third birthday.
 Depending on availability, children may also able to attend the setting as soon as they are three years old, however, these sessions must be paid for.